JuanRodenas/server-mariadb/docs/configuration.md

 `PUBLIC_FILES_SERVER_URL=`

 <aside>
-💡 Note: I have encountered a number of people who are lost and have given up on installing standardnotes because they are not clear on how to install it.
+:bulb: Note: I have encountered a number of people who are lost and have given up on installing standardnotes because they are not clear on how to install it.
 </aside>